-Tailored training requirements relevant to elements of works will need to be developed and defined as part of the ESMS in a Training Programme/Matrix (e.g. personnel associated with waste management should require training on relevant components of the waste management plan).
+Tailored training requirements relevant to elements of works will need to be developed and defined as part of the ESMS (e.g. personnel associated with waste management should require training on relevant components of the waste management plan).

 9.2.1 Type of Training Sessions